kseverso/contrastive-LVM/README.md

 Applying a trained cLVM model to new data uses a different class found in `apply_clvm_tfp.py`.
 The `apply_clvm` class requires:
 1. A model pkl for the learned cLVM
 2. A target dataset, with N rows of observations, each with D measurements.
 D must be the same as the dimensionality of the data used to train the model but N is unrestricted.
-3. The dimension of the shared latent space (default 10)
-4. The dimension of the target latent space (default 2)

 A background dataset can also be optional supplied.
-Flags should be provided to match the training settings with the exception of the missing data flags, which should reflect the training data.
+Model flags and dimensionality will be loaded from the model pkl automatically.
+Missing data flags should be specified to reflect the testing data.

 Inference follows as before, with the same options.